akdenizcse/23b-cse234-term-project-hopeffy/README.md

  ## Register and Authorization
     - You can sign up the application with your e-mail and phone number.
+    - If you create a new account once, you wont need to sign up again.
+Can access the account with your name and password.

 ## Exploring Restaurants